MicrosoftDocs/quantum-docs/articles/contributing-style-guide.md

 ***

-## Documentation Conventions ##
+## Documentation conventions ##

 The Q# language allows for attaching documentation to operations, functions, and user-defined types through the use of specially formatted documentation comments.
 Denoted by triple-slashes (`///`), these documentation comments are small [DocFX-flavored Markdown](https://dotnet.github.io/docfx/spec/docfx_flavored_markdown.html) documents that can be used to describing the purpose of each operation, function, and user-defined type, what inputs each expects, and so forth.
-The compiler provided with the Quantum Development Kit extracts these comments and uses them to help typeset documentation similar to that at https://docs.microsoft.com/quantum.
+The compiler provided with the Quantum Development Kit extracts these comments and uses them to help typeset documentation similar to that at [docs.microsoft.com](xref:microsoft.quantum.overview.qdk-overview).
 Similarly, the language server provided with the Quantum Development Kit uses these comments to provide help to users when they hover over symbols in their Q# code.
 Making use of documentation comments can thus help users to make sense of code by providing a useful reference for details that are not easily expressed using the other conventions in this document.